Internet Relay Chat (IRC) is an application layer protocol that facilitates

 that can be downloaded from the pcrepeatercontroller Yahoo! group, and also with Icom hardware.

-Indeed it is possible to run a system with the gateway that contains a combination of both Icom and homebrew hardware in almost any permutation.
+This software works by use of powerful rewriting rules which allow Indeed it is possible to run a system with the gateway that contains a combination of both Icom and homebrew hardware in almost any permutation.

 The gateway provides access to the ircDDB network to allow for real-time callsign and repeater routing, as well as linking to DExtra, DCS, and D-Plus reflectors.
 Extra facilities include an echo server for radio testing and spoken information messages in a number of languages.